-Liberty Township and the City of Powell are served by the Powell Police and the Delaware County Sheriff's Office, (DCSO).
-With headquarters in the City of Delaware on North Sandusky Street, DCEO's enforcement services headquartered on State Route 42.
-The Patrol Division provides law enforcement to all jurisdictions within Delaware County.
-Patrols offer investigation of criminal offenses, Figure 10B.3 Sheriff's Complaints, Liberty Twp.

-crime prevention, and traffic enforcement.
-DCSO also has a division for detective services. support services, youth education and specialty units.
+Liberty Township and the City of Pow the Delaware County Sheriff's Office, of Delaware on North Sandusky S headquartered on State Route 42. enforcement to all jurisdictions wi investigation of criminal offenses, crime prevention, and traffic enforcement.
+DCSO also has a division for detective services, support services, youth education and specialty units.